suren-m/cw/labs/02_kubernetes/08_ingress.md

         path: /{your-firstname-cw-app}(/|$)(.*) # for example, path: /john-cw-app(/|$)(.*)
 ```

+Take a moment to understand the usage of `annotations` here.
+It gets used by the client, in this case the `nginx` ingress controller.

 #### Access your service via Ingress

 Take note of the public-ip from below query and then append your path from above ingress resource for e.g: `50.x.x.x/jane-cw-app` will redirect you to your `cw-app-svc` service